wangziqi2013/wangziqi2013.github.io/_posts/2018-06-18-v-way-cache.markdown

 some design decisions slightly hurt the hit latency and reduces hardware parallelism during a cache lookup.
 This can be fatal for L1, but is fine for L2 and LLC.
 Second, the V-Way cache also changes cache replacement policy, which gives it an advantage over victim cache, which has little do to with the replcement policy.

+As mentioned above, the V-Way cache provides elastic associativity without adding extra data store via decoupled tag and data store.
+Tags are not mapped to cache blocks statically.
+Instead, each tag is extended with a pointer, called the Forware Pointer (FPTR), which points to the cache block is it assigned if the valid bit is set.
+Similarly, each data block has a Reversed Pointer (RPTR), which points to the tag the block is allocated to if the block holds valid data.
+In all cases, FPTR and RPTR should point to each other.